 Sirius flung the door open then let out a bark of laughter.
 “I think you have the wrong closet if you were planning on ambushing Remus.”
 I made a face at him and stepped out of the closet.
 I tried, but failed to do so with dignity.
 I tripped over a pair of boots.
 “Do you want to go downstairs and talk?
 Or are you here to talk to someone else?”
 Sirius raised an eyebrow.

 Sirius looked slightly surprised “You came over here for that?”
-I let out an exasperated no. “Just checking.”
-He smirked at me.
+I let out an exasperated no. “Just checking,” he smirked at me.
 “I think their relationship went quite normal for a while.
-I was in Azkaban at the time; Remus told me about all this some time after I escaped.
+I was in Azkaban at the time; Remus told me about all this after I escaped.
 He made excuses for being gone every month.
 Then his boss blew his cover right out of the water.
 I think Farah was torn; she must have loved him because they stayed together, but when she left she said that she only stayed with him because she’d feel bad leaving him for being a werewolf.”
 My jaw hung opened then I swore.
-“I think he’s scared that you’ll only stay with him out of guilt.”
-Sirius finished.
+“I think he’s scared that you’ll only stay with him out of guilt,” Sirius finished.

 I didn’t know what to say.
 I wanted to run up to Remus’ room and comfort him, and to assure him that I wouldn’t dream of hurting him like that woman did.
-“Do you think he’ll come around and… well, stop being so thickheaded?”
+“Do you think he’ll come around and… well, stop being so single minded?”
 I asked hopefully.

-Sirius chuckled.
-“Hopefully, but he can be stubborn.”
+Sirius chuckled, “Hopefully, but he can be stubborn.”
 Sirius took a long sip of his drink.
 “I haven’t seen Remus smile the way he smiles around you in…” He let out a sigh, “I can’t remember, actually.”
 I smiled; I could feel my face glowing.
 “And he’s the only person you let call you Nymphadora without throwing a fit.”
-I laughed.
+I couldn’t help but laugh.

 “Do you think I can come over for dinner Thursday?”
-I asked.
+I asked tentatively.
 “I know Remus doesn’t want anything serious, or anything past first-base, but I still want to chill with you guys.”
 Sirius raised an eyebrow, as if to question my motives.
-“Ok, and I want to spend as much time around Remus as I can.”
-I said, resisting the urge to smack Sirius for being snarky.
+“Alright, fine, and I want to spend as much time around Remus as I can.”
+I said, resisting the urge to smack Sirius his silent but poignant snark.

 There was a meteor shower late November.
 I wanted to watch it but my flat wasn’t well suited for it.
 Meteor showers are best viewed away from the city, someplace like Remus’ house.
 I explained this to Remus one night and asked if we could watch the shower together.
-He agreed; I was elated to spend some extra time with him.
+He agreed saying that he had loved watching the stars as a young child.
+I was elated to spend some extra time with him.
 I didn’t have a scheme to ambush him and work my magic on him.
 For me, a meteor shower was a great time for romance, even platonic romance.

 I showed up at Remus’ place on the night of the shower.
 He had a meal prepared for us.
 I had blankets and two scarves.
 I had knitted the scarves by hand; they weren’t bad either.
 As dusk came, we went outside.
 I transfigured a chair into a love seat recliner.
 The air was chilly so we huddled under the blanket together.
 Remus had his arm around me for comfort.
 I pointed out all my favorite constellations.
 Then the meteor shower began.

-I squealed in delight, unnecessarily pointing them out.
+I squealed in delight, unnecessarily pointing out each streak across the sky.
 My enthusiasm seemed to be contagious.
 Remus started to point avidly at different meteors.
-“I miss this.”
-I said during a lull in the nature-made fireworks.
+“I miss this,” I said during a lull in the nature-made fireworks.

 “You miss the meteors?”
 Remus asked looking at me.
 I couldn’t tell if he was joking or not.

-“I do too.”
-Remus said quietly.
+“I do too,” Remus said quietly.
 Remus reached up and rubbed my cheek gently.
 “I…” Remus took a deep breath.
-“I..
+“I...
 I think we should go in.
-The shower is over.”
-Remus got up quickly; in the same way someone gets up when they sit have an emergency bathroom run.
+The shower is over,” Remus got up quickly; in the same way someone gets up when they have an emergency bathroom run.
 I sat there for a few minutes, glaring into the dark.